ComedicChimera/whirlwind/docs/lifetime_model.md

 enclosing function, it would retain its original lifetime and also become nonlocal to the calling scope.
 This can be useful for accessing and managing shared resources.

-The final way for a nonlocal lifetime to be induced is in a function parameter.
-If we accept a dynamic argument to a function, we expect it to by default assume a nonlocal lifetime in relation to the function receiving it.
+The next two kinds of lifetimes are much simpler.
+The first is the global lifetime.
+Owners with a global lifetime are global to the current package, and resources must be explicitly elevated to the global lifetime via assignment or movement.
+Note that resources with a global owner cannot be and are never deleted; however, they can be moved (as we will see later).

+The fourth kind of lifetime is the duplicate lifetime which is essentially an owner with no lifetime at all.
+This used whenever a copy of a resource is stored in another named value.

+Notably, dynamic function arguments are by default considered to have duplicate lifetimes (this is because they are copied before being passed in).

     func f(x: dyn* int) {
         // -- SNIP --
     }

-The parameter `x` is nonlocal to the function `f` in this context.
-We can also make a parameter local to a function by using the
-`own` prefix as follows.
+The parameter `x` has a duplicate lifetime in this context.
+We can also make a parameter local to a function by using the `own` prefix as follows.

     func f(own x: dyn* int) {